Appleseed 2.0 Biodiesel Prcessor Plans

-The Classic Appleseed reactor is a no welding required biodiesel processor that is easy to assemble from locally acquired materials.
+The Classic Appleseed reactor is an easily assembled processor, sourced from locally acquired materials, and does not require any welding.
 It was made popular by Maria "Girl Mark" Alovert in her whirlwind of nationwide workshops.
-It took nearly four years to fine tune the original and come up with this layout.
-It's the same layout that was used in the popular B100 Supply Biodiesel Processor Kit.
+It took nearly four years to fine-tune the original and come up with this layout.
+B100 Supply used the same layout for its popular Biodiesel Processor Kit.

-In this version the only part that may be difficult to find locally is the bimetallic thermometer and it can be found on the internet at most of the biodiesel equipment supply web sites.
-The plumbing should be made out of black pipe, but galvanized will do in a pinch.
-Brass ball valves are good, just make sure the ball on the inside is made out of metal.
+In this version, the only part that may be difficult to find locally is the bimetallic thermometer, and it is available on the internet.
+The plumbing is black pipe but galvanized works if you can not find black pipe.
+Brass ball valves are good, just make sure the ball on the inside is metal.
 Some of the cheaper ones are metal plated plastic balls.

-While a used water heater will work, it's a lot easier to start with a new one.
-You'll spend at least a day cleaning out a used one and the fittings may not want to come out.
-If you look you may be able to find a scratch and dent or returned water heater that the hardware store may sell you at a discount.
+While a used water heater can work, it is a lot easier to start with a new one.
+You can spend more than a day cleaning out a used one, and the fittings may not want to come out.
+If you look, you may be able to find a scratch and dent or returned water heater that the hardware store may sell you at a discount.
 You want to get the cheapest electric water heater available in the size you want.
 The more expensive ones have electronic controls on them that would make wiring the water heater difficult.
-For processors made out of 40 gallon or smaller water heaters, I prefer the low-boy or short fat water heaters because mixing can be better in them.
-It's easier to drain the glycerin more cleanly with less mixed bio/glycerin with a tall skinny water heater.
+For processors made from 40-gallon or smaller water heaters, I prefer the low-boy, or short fat water heaters because mixing can be better in them.
+However, tall skinny water heaters are easier to drain the glycerin with less mixed bio/glycerin.

-When building your Appleseed Biodiesel Processor, you will want to remove both the dip tube in the cold water inlet and the anode rod.
-The dip tube is a plastic tube found under the nipple in the cold water inlet.
-Once the nipple is out, the dip tube will break loose by sticking a screwdriver down inside the dip tube and rocking the handle from side to side.
-Once it's broken loose, just jam a finger down in the dip tube and pull it out.
+When building your Appleseed Biodiesel Processor, remove both the dip tube in the cold-water inlet and the anode rod.
+The dip tube is a plastic tube found under the nipple in the cold-water inlet.
+Once the nipple is out, the dip tube breaks loose by sticking a screwdriver down inside the dip tube and rocking the handle from side to side.
+Once it is broken loose, just jam a finger down in the dip tube and pull it out.
 The anode rod is usually found on the top of the water heater under a plate and is usually labeled.
-So far all of them I've seen have been a 1-1/16" hex.
-The same size found on a ford truck tire tool.
+So far all of them I have seen have been a 1-1/16" hex.
+It is the same size as found on a Ford truck tire tool.

-Both the vent and the pressure relief valve on top need to be plumbed away from your workspace.
-The vent will during normal operation emit methanol vapors and you want them directed to where they can be dissipated without risk of poisoning people or animals.
+Plumb both the vent and the pressure relief valve on top away from your workspace.
+During normal operation, the vent emits methanol vapors, and you want them directed to where they can dissipate without risk of poisoning people or animals.
 The stock TNP can be left in or replaced with a pipe plug.
-One note is that as the temperature rises near 200F the valve will crack open and leak, so it will need to be plumbed like the vents, away from your workspace.
+One note is that as the temperature rises near 200ºF, the valve cracks open and leaks, so plumb it like the vents, away from your workspace.

-You will also need to disable the upper heating element.
-More on that later.
+You also need to disable the upper heating element.

 |Biodiesel Processor Bill of Materials|